hashicorp/terraform-provider-aws/website/docs/r/storagegateway_fsx_associate_file_system.html.markdown

 ---
 subcategory: "Storage Gateway"
 layout: "aws"
-page_title: "AWS: storagegateway_fsx_associate_file_system"
+page_title: "AWS: aws_storagegateway_file_system_association"
 description: |-
-  Associate an Amazon FSx file system with the FSx File Gateway.
-After the association process is complete, the file shares on the Amazon FSx file system are available for access through the gateway.
-This operation only supports the FSx File Gateway type.
+  Mananges an association between an Amazon FSx file system and an Amazon FSx File Gateway.
 ---

-# Resource: aws_storagegateway_fsx_associate_file_system
+# Resource: aws_storagegateway_file_system_association

 Associate an Amazon FSx file system with the FSx File Gateway.
 After the association process is complete, the file shares on the Amazon FSx file system are available for access through the gateway.
 This operation only supports the FSx File Gateway type.